 CHASS offers major programs of study in

-, Social Science, Social Work
+Psychology, Social Science,

 the chance to gain the kind of experience and expertise necessary to be recognized by future employers and graduate programs.

 CHASS academic programs page for links to all the CHASS departments and programs of study.